 Blocking renewable energy projects

 New Zealand has many wind and solar farms that have been consented but not yet built.
-The structure of the electricity market incentivises the monopoly players to keep new supply tight in order to maximise prices.
+Many of these consents were awarded under the existing fast-track process.
+The consents are often owned by existing electricity generators who haven’t built the projects because the structure of the electricity market incentivises the monopoly players to keep new supply tight in order to maximise prices.

-The Fast Track Bill won’t fix this design problem with the electricity market but it could block a major new offshore wind project.
+The Fast Track Bill won’t fix this design problem with the electricity market but it will block a major new offshore wind project.

 Donations scandal in the committee

 So that’s bad, but it gets worse.
-Some of those undeclared donations he received were from a major shareholder in Trans Tasman Resources, a seabed mining company that has stated publicly that it intends to apply to use the fast track bill process to overturn the Supreme Court’s rejection of its project.
+Some of those undeclared donations he received were from a major shareholder in Trans Tasman Resources, the seabed mining company that is planning to use the fast-track bill process to overturn the Supreme Court’s rejection of its project.
 So some of the secret donations were from pretty interested parties…

-So Bishop, while making decisions on applications, is likely to know which applicants donated to the National Party campaign.
-The rest of us will only know some of the donations which are publicly declared.
+So Bishop, while making decisions on applications to access the fast-track process, which is essentially a rubber stamp, is likely to know which applicants donated to the National Party campaign.

 Democratic deficit and conflicts of interest

-A key part of the Fast Track Bill is the list of projects that will automatically be entered into the fast track process by virtue of being listed in a schedule to the Bill.
-The problem is that the list in the schedule in the Bill is currently empty.
+A key part of the Fast Track Bill is the list of projects that will automatically be entered into the fast-track process by virtue of being listed in a schedule to the Bill.
+The problem is that the list in the schedule in the Bill was empty when it was introduced.

-The Government intends to develop this list in a parallel process, with no public or select committee oversight, and then introduce this list as an amendment to the bill after it comes back from the select committee – during what is referred to as the committee stage of the process.
+The Government developed this list in a parallel process, with no public or select committee oversight, and then plans to introduce this list as an amendment to the bill after it comes back from the select committee – during what is referred to as the committee stage of the process.

-Hence public submitters will have no opportunity to provide submissions on the list, and select committee would have no opportunity to consider the list.
+Hence public submitters had no opportunity to provide submissions on the list, and select committee had no opportunity to consider the list.
 This is a gross breach of proper democratic process.
-Plainly the Government seeks to avoid the uproar that will arise when the general public sees the actual projects that the Government wants to bulldoze over the normal process.

-The adhoc group that is assembling this list for the Schedule, the Fast-Track Advisory Group (FTAG), is stacked with Government cronies and rife with conflicts of interest.
+The adhoc group that assembled the first version of the list for the Schedule, the Fast-Track Advisory Group (FTAG), is stacked with Government cronies and rife with conflicts of interest.
 As journalist Andrea Vance explained about three of the members:

 This fast-track advisory group (FTAG) is chaired by David Tapsell, also chairman of the Pukeroa Oruawhata Trust Board, which received significant funding from the previous government’s Provincial Growth Fund (PGF), overseen by Jones.